Skip to main content

 With the platform added, run the build command with the --prod flag:

-This will generate the minified code for the web portion of an app and copy it over the iOS code base.
+This will generate the minified code for the web portion of an app.

 Generating Signing Certs